PhilippeCarphin/env-diff/README.md

 # Installing

-Clone this repository and source =env-diff-cmd.bash= from the repo in your `~/.bashrc`.
+Clone this repository and source `env-diff-cmd.bash` from the repo in your `~/.bashrc`.

 You can also copy the `dot-config-env-diff.yml` to `$HOME/.config/env-diff.yml`